Accra St. Lucia Dish

 St. Lucia dishes are some of the most delicious food you will find in the Caribbean.

-From Green Fig and Saltfish that was passed down from generations and is today St. Lucia’s national dish, to the fried bakes served with Cocoa Tea religiously on rainy days, St. Lucian cooking will leave you wanting more.
+From Green Figs and Saltfish, which have been passed down from generations and are today St. Lucia’s national dish, to the fried bakes served with Cocoa Tea religiously on rainy days, St. Lucian cooking will leave you wanting more.

-You will find all these mouthwatering eats being prepared both in St. Lucian households daily or in many local restaurants around St Lucia.
-You can get to sample them through Claudia’s cooking class experience.
+You will find all these mouthwatering foods being prepared daily in St. Lucian households or in many local restaurants around St. Lucia.
+You can sample them through Claudia’s cooking class experience.

-Whether you get to sample them prepared with home cooking love, or with a twist in a local restaurant, you will experience some excellent flavors.
+Whether you sample them prepared with love in a home kitchen or with a twist in a local restaurant, you will experience some excellent flavors.

 In this article, we’ve listed some of the most famous St. Lucia dishes that are bound to excite your taste buds.